vicenteherrera/kubernetes_tutorial/doc/04_get_credentials.md

 ### Get Kubectl credentials

-Alternative 1.
 Using Azure-cli:
 ```
 $ az aks get-credentials --resource-group SysTest-k8s-resources --name SysTest-k8s --overwrite
 ```

-Alternative 2.
-Using Terraform output variables:
+Alternative: Using Terraform output variables:
 ```
 $ export KUBECONFIG="$(terraform output kube_config)"
 ```

 To later check which context you are connected to with kubectl: